CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Using Core Framework

 Core framework is essentially another Framework target within the `SpacesuitService` Xcode project of the main framework.
 In our example of SpacesuitService, a core framework would be `SpacesuitServiceCore`.
-The `SpacesuitServiceCore` framework would however have to follow yet another strict set of rules to avoid any kind of cross compile issues.
+The `SpacesuitServiceCore` framework would however have to follow yet another set of rules to avoid any kind of cross compile issues.

 In XcodeGen the Core framework could be defined as follows;